#impactai

 Where it lived

-Two surfaces: embedded on the Impact homepage for existing visitors, and as a standalone public link that could be shared with anyone — no login required to access.
+Two surfaces: embedded on the Impact homepage, and as a standalone public link — no login required

 From MVP to Product

 Engineering shipped a working prototype called "Listmaker."
 The LLM connected to the database, queries returned results, candidates appeared.
 But it communicated nothing about why you should trust it, how to use it, or what it was for.
-The name said it all — it was conceived as a utility, not a product.
+The name said it all — a utility, not a product.

 mvplistmaker